-The UX Value Loop is a process that puts the user’s needs, wants and limitations in focus throughout the whole development phase.
-The result is a product that gives value, is efficient, satisfying and a friendly experience for the user.
-The UX Value Loop is built upon two parts that are the foundation for building great experiences, Discovery and Delivery.
-An important criteria for success is user involvement throughout the development phase and the team’s ability to sense, respond and iterate on feedback in both phases.
+The Visma Value Loop is a recommended way of working in product development, which puts the users needs, wants and limitations in focus throughout the development process.
+The outcome is a product that brings value, is efficient, satisfying and user friendly.
+The Visma Value Loop covers the two crucial aspects of building great experiences, Discovery and Delivery.
+An important criteria for success in both phases is user involvement and the team’s ability to sense, respond and iterate on feedback.

 Start the Discovery phase by creating an understanding of the user context.
 What should you build?
 For who and why?
 In this step you should meet your users to understand the problem to solve and the opportunity we have to add value.